-Some events require players to submit a fleet list, including their name and all associated upgrade cards, their commander card, and total fleet points to the organizer before the start of the tournament.
+Some events require players to submit a fleet list, including their name, ships and squadrons in their fleet, all associated upgrade cards, their commander card, and total fleet points to the organizer before the start of the tournament.

-If a player uses a ship, squadron, or upgrade card with the same name and fleet points as a different component available, he or she must uniquely identify that card.
+If a player uses a ship, squadron, or upgrade card with the same name as a different component available, he or she must uniquely identify that card.
 This can be done by including the full name of the product in which the card appeared or the card type (if there are not two cards with the same name of the same card type) in parenthesis.
 A player can ask a leader for specific instructions if they are unsure of the best method to uniquely identify a card.

 Unique identification example: Veronica includes a Darth Vader in her fleet, using the Darth Vader squadron card.
-While the Darth Vader squadron card has a different cost than the Darth Vader commander card, Veronica wants to make it clear which version she is using.
-Veronica writes "Darth Vader (Squadron)" on her fleet list.

-If a leader discovers a player's fleet list missing appropriate information, he or she should find that player immediately and update the fleet list based on the cards the player is using.
+This does not uniquely identify the card, as there are multiple cards that have the name Darth Vader.
+Veronica writes "Darth Vader (Squadron)" on her fleet list to make it clear she is using the squadron version of Darth Vader.
+If a leader discovers a player's fleet list is missing appropriate information, he or she should find that player immediately and update the fleet list based on the cards the player is using.
 If this would result in a significant and potentially advantageous change, the leader should consider investigating for possible cheating.